|PREV CLASS NEXT CLASS||FRAMES NO FRAMES|

 Note that use of this container initializer and of

-is not in any way "tied" to Spring MVC other than the fact that the types are shipped
+WebApplicationInitializeris not in any way "tied" to Spring MVC other than the fact that the types are shipped in the

 ServletContext.
-In other words, any servlet, listener, or filter may be
+Said another way, any servlet, listener, or filter may be registered within a

 WebApplicationInitializerJavadoc for examples and detailed usage recommendations.